Sumitchongder/dew-p-qfl-unlearning/docs/METHODOLOGY.md

-  (a) the forgotten client's training samples ("members") and (b) held-out samples from clients that genuinely never contributed to training ("non-members"); `sklearn.linear_model.LogisticRegression` is fit on half of this pool and evaluated on the other half, and is scored by `membership_advantage = 2 * (attack AUC - 0.5)` (Yeom et al., 2018 style advantage statistic, using the fitted shadow attacker's AUC).
+  (a) the forgotten client's training samples ("members") and (b) held-out samples from clients that genuinely never contributed to training ("non-members"); `sklearn.linear_model.LogisticRegression` is fit on half of this pool and evaluated on the other half.
-  `forgetting_score = 1 - |membership_advantage|`, so 1.0 means the
-  attacker performs at chance.
-  The paper's Section 5.4 prose also describes an output-distribution-divergence formulation of forgetting; that formulation is not implemented in this codebase and no `forgetting_output_divergence` key or `output_divergence_forgetting_score` function exists here.
-Only the `1 - |membership_advantage|` metric above is implemented, and it is the one `results/` was generated from.
 - **Retrain distance**: `||theta_method - theta_oracle||_2`, the standard
   parameter-space proxy for how close an unlearning method is to exact unlearning (a genuine from-scratch retrain excluding the forgotten